caiks/WBOT02/README.md

 	"logging_action_factor" : 20
 }
 ```
 The growth rate of 0.772 is a little higher than *model* 13.
 The mean path length and deviation happen to be very similar, but there are only 500,000 *events* instead of 720,000 *events*.
-If we consider the *model* size to vary exponentially with the path length, we can calculate the multiplier at each step to be 3.00 for *model* 13 and 2.86 for *model* 36.
+The multiplier at each step is 3.00 for *model* 13 but reduces a little to 2.86 for *model* 36.
 These are the statistics -
 ```
 lengthsDist: {(2,30),(3,298),(4,962),(5,1887),(6,2469),(7,2607),(8,2616),(9,2328),(10,1177),(11,386),(12,78),(13,53),(14,23),(15,22),(16,4),(17,5)}
 lengthsCount: 14945